We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 Additional support (including short breaks)

-Additional support (including short breaks) may be appropriate where your disabled child or young person:
+Additional support (including short breaks) may be appropriate where your disabled child:

 - requires intensive help and support to meet their needs – the majority of children with complex needs will already have been receiving support through the Single Assessment Framework and early help process.